Hidden Starbursts and Active Galactic Nuclei at 0<z<4 from the Herschel-VVDS-CFHTLS-D1 Field: Inferences on Coevolution and Feedback: The Role and Prevalence of Active Galactic Nuclei in Starbursting Galaxies

 \item Those SPIRE-detected galaxies hosting AGN are typically ULIRGs.
 In a SPIRE volume-limited sample between $0.5<z<2$ we found that the majority of powerful AGN hosts \emph{of all types} were forming stars at a significantly higher rate than the average ULIRG in the same redshift range.

 \end{itemize}

 In the left panels of Fig. \ref{fig:fracSFRAGNvsnon} we plot the fraction of galaxies in the full volume-limited SPIRE sample that are host to powerful AGN as a function of four different redshift bins.
 Again in this section we marginalize over AGN selection method, combining all AGN hosts into a single sample for each redshift.
 As noted in the previous section, the mean stellar mass of the AGN hosts in this sample is comparable to the average SPIRE detected galaxy in the volume-limited sample at each redshift.
-Given our previous results it is perhaps not surprising that at all redshifts we observe that the fraction of galaxies hosting AGN is a strong function of SFR (or, equivalently, $L_{TIR}$).
+Given our previous results it is perhaps not surprising that at all redshifts we observe that the fraction of galaxies hosting AGN is a strong function of $\mathcal{SFR}$ (or, equivalently, $L_{TIR}$).
 This is not the first time this trend has been observed.
-In two different studies covering different fields, Kartaltepe et al.\ (2010a) and Juneau et al.\ (2013; hereafter J13) observed that the fraction of galaxies which host AGN, AGN selected by a wide variety of methods, was a strong function of $L_{TIR}$.
+In two different studies covering different fields, Kartaltepe et al.\ (2010a) and Juneau et al.\ (2013; hereafter J13) observed that the fraction of galaxies which host AGN, AGN selected by a wide variety of methods, was a strong function of $L_{TIR}$ (see also the review of this trend for galaxies hosting X-ray AGN in Lapi et al.\ 2014).
 These samples were, however, selected at shorter wavelengths, meaning that the contamination to $L_{TIR}$ from the AGN was more problematic than it is in a SPIRE-selected sample.
 In addition, the majority of these samples were distributed over a relatively narrow redshift range, which limited the ability of these studies to investigate the redshift evolution of this fraction.
 Still, the redshift evolution of these fractions was investigated in J13 by comparing their observed $70\mu m$-selected sample to an equivalently selected sample drawn from Sloan Digital Sky Survey (SDSS), finding essentially no evolution in the AGN fraction of IR-selected sources as a function of $L_{TIR}$ between the redshifts of $0.05<z<1$.